kate-bagenzo/strawberry-starter/src/posts/example_posts/installation.md

 ```
 The title appears as a header on the post page, and also on internal links (on the frontpage's "Latest posts" section and the "All posts" page).
 The date is actually optional - if it's not present, the file creation date will be used.
 This can cause some issues if you backup your posts somewhere and then reupload them - the file creation date might change!
 I highly recommend you always manually set the date.
-Tags are also optional: you can add them to a post to allow users to navigate by tag!
+Tags are also optional: you can add them to a post to allow users to navigate by tag.
+If you have at least one custom tag, a tag view will appear in "All Posts".

 Create a new post now - give it a title and today's date.
 When you save the file, you should see it appear on the dev server.